First County Bank (CT) Brings Back Rate-Leading 15-Month No Penalty CD

 How the 15-Month No Penalty CD Compares

 When compared to the no-penalty CDs tracked by DepositAccounts.com that have a term of at least 11 months and are available within the market area, no banks or credit unions have a higher rate than the rate offered on the First County Bank 15-month No Penalty CD.
-The following table compares the 15-month No Penalty CD APY to the four highest-rate No Penalty CD APYs from other banks and credit unions.
+The following table compares the 15-month No Penalty CD APY to the four highest-rate No Penalty CDs from other banks and credit unions.

-The above information and rates are accurate as of 9/7/2023.
+The above information and rates are accurate as of 2/23/2024.

-To look for the best CD rates, both nationwide and state specific, please refer to our Best CD Rates Table page.
 For the best no-penalty CD rates, please refer to our No Penalty CD Rates Table of the liquid account summary.

 Related Pages: New York CD rates, 1-year CD rates